Dominika Tkaczyk

 Biography

-Dominika joined Crossref’s R&D group in the Tech team in August 2018.
+Dominika joined Crossref’s R&D team in August 2018.
 Her research interests focus on machine learning and natural language processing, in particular their applications to the automated analysis of scientific literature and research outputs.
 Previously, she has worked on a number of projects, including the extraction of machine-readable metadata from scholarly documents, predicting people’s demographic features based on their internet browsing history, and developing new metrics for assessing the effectiveness of worldwide air traffic.
 Dominika’s career started in Poland, where she was a researcher and a data scientist at the University of Warsaw.
 She received a PhD in Computer Science from the Polish Academy of Sciences in 2016.
 In 2017 Dominika was awarded a Marie Sklodowska-Curie EDGE Fellowship and moved to Ireland to work as a postdoctoral researcher at Trinity College Dublin.
 When not busy training yet another random forest or neural network, you can find her at the nearest Doctor Who convention or rock/metal concert.

 Dominika Tkaczyk's Latest Blog Posts